 Using Cool deeper blues is more effective in mixing cool greens, especially sea greens.
 The example below shows a mixture of Prussian blue and lemon yellow, with more Prussian blue.

-The mixture on the left has slightly more blue than the right and is similar to viridian.
+The mixture on the left is slightly more blue than the right and is similar to viridian.

 Cerulean blue is great when mixing a lighter version of sea green.
 The diagram below shows this: